solidi/writing/56-driven-to-optimize-for-nice.md

 ## Wheel Resistance is Less Than Futile, and it's Mixed Tire Pressure of Political Results

 In my view, there is continuing resistance to automating formal driving rules in my community.
 People love their driving.
 Their associations go deep with nostalgia, speed, and everything culturally ingrained in people spanning generations.
 Included are car shows, night cruises, drag racing, and everything reminding us of years past.
 Would anyone want to see bots driving when racing is [about human drama](https://www.espn.com/f1/story/_/id/33319352/lewis-hamilton-lost-little-bit-faith-f1-abu-dhabi-gp)?

 With driving, it's all human feeling.

 For example, in the same area of Route 28, the federally mandated realignment of exit numbers proved so opinionated it has cost taxpayers money to reprint beautiful "[Old Exit signs](https://www.capecodtimes.com/story/news/2020/11/27/route-6-exit-signs-days-numbered/6410312002/)."
 The advocate's passion ran deep for exiting off nostalgic single-digit numbers.
 Or a time when my community [rejected speed cameras](https://www.nbcnewyork.com/news/local/nassau-county-shuts-down-school-zone-speed-cameras/2015385/) in places where children cross streets right in front of their schools.

 > People dislike the peering eyes of virtual referees which surround their cars.
 They fight to protect their privacy and privilege.
 Politically?
-I'll brand it now, the ideas will become the "[Third Lane](https://en.wikipedia.org/wiki/Third_rail_%28politics%29)."
+I'll brand it now, the slogan will become the "[Third Lane](https://en.wikipedia.org/wiki/Third_rail_%28politics%29)."
 Surveillance can solve our problem by knowing all the pieces on the gameboard, but humans will hinder progress.

 If behaviors indicate human resistance ahead, there is a continued price to privilege, which is tallied yearly by the National Highway Traffic Safety Administration (NHTSA).
 As I type, the numbers of fatalities are going in [the wrong direction](https://www.nhtsa.gov/press-releases/early-estimate-2021-traffic-fatalities).
 With automation, I like the promise of fewer deaths, lower emissions, and what it will do for us collectively, but I am not the one who needs convincing.